Blisto91/dxvk-wiki/Game-support.md

-The table below lists games and applications that were successfully tested with DXVK.
+The table below lists games and applications that were tested with DXVK.
+Note that the project is still in an early stage of development, and games not listed below should not be expected to work.

 | Game                       | Status   | Since version | Notes                                        |
 |----------------------------|----------|---------------|----------------------------------------------|